shawon100/lock-contention-detector/README.md

 # lock-contention-detector
-Lock Contention Detector can detect potential lock contention issues from the Codebase
+Lock Contention Detector can detect potential lock contention issues from the java Codebase and also generate Recommendations to fix the lock contention issue

 # Requirements
 Python3, pip, and javalang  (pip install javalang)